mike-reinders/TCsAR-Savegame-Tool/README.md

 ## Features
 - Verify Fileformat- and Data-Integration
 - Query playerlist and all informations about one or multiple players at once
+- Lookup Savegame Structure with the debug command

 ## In Progress
 - Merge multiple savegame files